scrameri/Umweltbiologie/Tutorial_anova_lm.md

 par(mfrow=c(1,1))
 ```

 If the interaction term is included, we get slightly better-looking residuals, and both explanatory factors and the interaction turn out significant.
-This illustrates that interaction terms can hugely influence test results and intepretations!
+This illustrates that interaction terms can hugely improve the model fit, and influence test results and intepretations!

 ### Compare nested models
 You can formally test two nested models (i.e. fitted to the same data, one model with one or more additional model terms) using the `anova` function.
 If the F-Test turns out significant, it means that the LARGER / COMPLEX model (in our case, the model including the interaction term) is a BETTER fit to the data, and should thus be preferred over the smaller / simpler model.